cubermitis/HackFest2024/HF-Advance/README.md

 }
 ```

-The code stores the keys (aka buttons) pressed and compares them to the `flag2_cheat` buffer.
+The code stores the keys (aka buttons) pressed and compares them to the `flag2_cheat` array.
 By double clicking `flag2_cheat`, the button data is displayed.

 ![Cheat Button](images/cheat_buttons.png)